Combined Oral Contraceptives (COC) and Progestin-Only Pills (POP)

 Besides varying pill counts and types, there are three-stage pills that gradually adjust hormone levels and others that offer enhanced progesterone effects.

-●Monophasic pill Every tablet within a single pack has an identical hormone dosage.
+●Monophasic pill (COC) Every tablet within a single pack has an identical hormone dosage.

 FAQ